ZIP file encrypted by ransomware

 - Partial wiping or destruction

-- Some ransomware strains include a “wiper” module that deletes file contents after encryption.
+- Some ransomware include a “wiper” module that deletes file contents after encryption.

-- In such cases, full recovery is impossible, even with advanced software.
+- In such cases, full recovery is impossible, even with specialized software.

-- Corrupted or partially overwritten files require advanced techniques (manual header reconstruction or sector-level reconstruction).
+- Corrupted or partially overwritten files require advanced recovery techniques (manual header reconstruction or sector-level reconstruction).

 - ZIP files containing nested ZIPs or complex compressed formats (RAR, 7z) increase the difficulty.

-- Any write operation on the disk may compromise unencrypted sectors.
+- Any write operation to the disk may compromise non-encrypted sectors.

 - Immediate isolation

-- Move the file to an offline external storage device to prevent further spread.
+- Move the file to an external offline device to prevent propagation.